Skip to main content

 Legacy DNP3 Driver

-The Legacy DNP3 driver, known as the DNP3 Driver prior to 8.1.35, uses the DNP3 protocol for explicit reads and unsolicited messaging to acquire data.
-The Legacy DNP3 driver will no longer be receiving continued support, updates, or fixes.
-For the newest driver, see DNP3 Driver.
+The Legacy DNP3 driver, previously known as the DNP3 Driver before 8.1.36, uses the DNP3 protocol for explicit reads and unsolicited messaging to acquire data.
+The Legacy DNP3 driver will no longer receive continued support, updates, or fixes.
+For the updated driver, see DNP3 Driver.

 note